paritytech/capi/docs/Quick_Start.md

 ### Static

-The static path is always preferable if you know the chains with which your program will interact; static configs can be encoded with chain-specific type information such that invalid interaction produces compile-time errors.
+Static configs are always preferable if you know the chains with which your program will interact; static configs are encoded with chain-specific type information so that invalid usage results in compile-time errors.

-The proprietors of chains may maintain chain-specific configs (among other utilities).
+Chain maintainers may provide configs (among other utilities).
 One such example is that of Polkadot.

 ```ts
 import { config as polkadot } from "@capi/polkadot";